Grzejdziok/deep-learning-group-2/README.md

 Like Lenet-300-100 a critical hyperparameter is not provided in the paper namely, the normalization parameters applied on the input images before fed to the model.
 Based on the ablation study done in the previous section it is likely that dataset statistics was used.
 The normalization for CIFAR10 used are mean equal to 0.491, 0.482 , 0.447 and std equal to 0.247, 0.243, 0.262.
 Also, the early stopping criterion is not stated in the paper, e.g. whether to choose the smallest loss and stop or stop after the number of when current accuracy > best accuracy happens is larger than tolerence.
 Besides, we only did one total execution because the training time is too long for the conv networks(10 hours for one specific network and we have conv2, conv4 and conv6).
 If we set the execution to 5, we need 150 hours of training and time is not enough.
 We thus choose one execution loop and made the plot, making it very zigzag and not as smooth as the one in the paper.
 These are the reasons we can think of what makes our reproduction not perfectly fit the one in the paper.
 Even still our results fit within the error bounds of the original plot thus supporting the claims made in the paper.

 ## 5. Discussion
+We were able to confirm the main claims of the paper in our experiments, implementing the iterative pruning experiments from scratch and without using any reference implementation, which demonstrates general reproducibility of the paper.
+The only reproducibility issue of the paper is that it lacks providing normalization parameters for all experiments and our ablation study in section 3.1 showed that training is highly sensitive with respect to them.
+Nonetheless, we were able to find values which are likely to be the ones used by the authors.
+The results which we achieved do not fit perfectly the plots in the paper, but the differences are not significant.

 ## 6. Distribution of the efforts